G42makes/terraform-ansible-handoff/readme.md

+# This code is not yet complete, ready to use or documented.

 # Terraform to Ansible Handoff Example

 The goal of this code is to show a basic example of terraform handing off to ansible using the ansible-pull style and an AWS(or other) git repo.